briangershon/bsky-tldr/README.md

 Utility functions that wrap the AT Protocol pagination with JavaScript generators:

 - `retrieveFollows()` is a generator function to retrieve follows from an author.
-- `retrieveAuthorFeed()` is a generator function to retrieve posts from an author.
+- `retrieveAuthorFeed()` is a generator function to retrieve posts from an author, for a specific date.

 And if you want to convert post `uri` to a public URL: